jm3/todayilearned/content/learnings/first-of-type.md

 ---
+title: :first-of-type {}
-title: Use the :first-of-type selector to select the first of a type of element
+summary: select the first of a group of similar elements
 tags:  ["CSS3"]
 goal:  Front-End Engineering
 date:  2019-06-18